Pediatric Orthopedic Surgeons treating Spinal Fractures

 • The tolerance of your child for specific therapies, medications, or procedures

-• Your preferences and opinion
+• Your preferences and opinions

 • Expectations for the course of the fracture